 During spring and summer, birders can see large numbers of neotropical migrants including Prothonotary warbler, Louisiana waterthrush, American redstart, and the rare cerulean warbler.
 Other commonly seen birds include wood duck, mallard and eastern wild turkey.

 TNC's Roanoke Preserves are not open to the public, but the Roanoke River can be accessed via the Roanoke River Paddle Trail and the paddle trail's camping platforms.
-For information on planning paddle trips on the Roanoke, visit the Roanoke River Partners website; also check out the U.S. Geological Survey's and Fish and Wildlife's bird checklists.
+For information on planning paddle trips on the Roanoke, visit the Roanoke River Partners website; also check out the Fish and Wildlife's bird checklist.

 This extensive ecological preserve on the Outer Banks protects a remarkable range of unique habitats including forested dunes, interdune ponds, marshes, and wetlands.